Classical Spin Liquid State in the $S=\frac{5}{2}$ Heisenberg Kagom\'e Antiferromagnet Li$_9$Fe$_3$(P$_2$O$_7$)$_3$(PO$_4$)$_2$: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to acknowledge useful discussion with Prof. S. Greenbaum on lithium diffusion, P. Berthet and C. Decorse for sharing their expertise on samples synthesis of lithium oxides.
 EK and RS acknowledge financial support from the labex PALM for the QuantumPyroMan project (ANR-10-LABX-0039-PALM).
+BKR thanks DST for providing Inspire faculty award and S. Srinath (UoH) for allowing the sample preperation.
 This work was supported by the French Agence Nationale de la Recherche under grant ANR-18-CE30-0022-04 ‘LINK’.